1EdTech/openbadges-specification/ob_v3p0/impl/reference-impls.md

 The Reference Implementation is an 1EdTech implementation of Open Badges 3.0 and Comprehensive Learner Record 2.0 which contains a Issuer, a Displayer and a Host.
-The reference implementation is written in .NET.
+The reference implementation is written in Java.
 We provide source code and a hosted version of the tool.
 Our reference implementation has passed Conformance Certification and is complete with 100% automated tests.
 Developers can run it locally and develop against this tool.
 We are working to have this